MSc Applied Mathematics, Dalhousie University

 Please follow instructions on the Ask Support page in order to reach the entire technical team.
 This is the preferred method of requesting technical support and will ensure that your request is assigned a number and tracked.

 ITIL Foundation Certificate

 Ross joined ACENET in 2007 as a Research Consultant.
-He administers ACENET’s Grid Engine scheduling policies.
-He has written usage-reporting scripts and user-facing convenience scripts.
-He helped specify and deploy ACENET’s first Hadoop environment.
-Ross’s primary responsibility is for education, outreach, and support.
-He has worked with users across a wide range of disciplines including chemistry, physics, biology, oceanography, neuroscience, engineering, philosophy and management studies.
-After doctoral and postdoctoral studies in computational chemistry, Ross worked in software development for Hypercube Inc., makers of HyperChem for Windows, and for Molecular Mining Corporation where he helped specify some of the earliest software for analyzing high-throughput gene expression data.
+His responsibilities span education, documentation, and client support, and he manages job scheduling policies on ACENET’s high-performance computing clusters.
+He has worked with users across many disciplines including chemistry, physics, biology, oceanography, neuroscience, several engineering disciplines, philosophy, and management studies.
+Following his doctoral and postdoctoral studies in computational chemistry, Ross worked in software development for Hypercube Inc., makers of HyperChem for Windows, and for Molecular Mining Corporation where he helped specify some of the earliest software for analyzing high-throughput gene expression data.

 Dr. rer. nat.
 Computational Chemistry, University of Paderborn, Germany